Children, 6 and 14, tried to stop man viciously beating partner to death with paving stone

 • Premium - Exclusive: Crackdown on junk food, drink to 'turn tide' on diabetes: Associate Health Minister Peeni Henare

+Before beginning formalities, Justice Lang took the time to address the whānau personally stating that while what they were doing seemed like an exercise in academia, it was an important part of the criminal process which has left her six children without a mother, and a very sorely missed, daughter and niece.

+All of the couple's six children were aged under 12, while they had been together for 18 years but had recently split, with Selwyn having a new partner.

-In sentencing Peeni this afternoon, Justice Graham Lang told the court the effects of witnessing and hearing the attack on the children at the scene will be life-long.
+In sentencing, Justice Lang told the court the effects on the children of witnessing and hearing the attack - which lasted 90 seconds - would be life-long.

+Crown prosecutor Rebecca Mann said the callousness, brutality and cruelty of the attack was at a high level while young mum was also vulnerable and defenceless as Peeni pinned her down by her hair during the attack.

+But it was the fact the attack not only happened in front of the children, but that they also tried in vain to stop it, that saw the judge set a starting point of 17 years minimum non-parole.

+"Furthermore the children were not only present but two of them also tried to stop you.
+The fact that you carried out this attack in the presence of and in the face of opposition of the children takes the callousness and cruelty of your offending to another level.

+"It's difficult to see how any father could subject his young children and their friends to seeing and hearing conduct such as this."

-The attack on Selwyn was only 90 seconds long and was also recorded by the 111 centre after Selwyn called police for help on the evening of November 23, 2019.
+It was also recorded by the 111 call centre after Selwyn called police for help on the evening of November 23, 2019.

-Peeni had spent the day drinking and just returned from buying more alcohol when he started walking around the house and heard saying that he was going to kill Selwyn.
+Peeni had spent the day drinking and just returned from buying more alcohol when he started walking around the house and was heard saying that he was going to kill Selwyn.

-Standing outside the house and with a 111 dispatcher able to listen, Peeni then punched Selwyn to the head, with her falling to the ground.
+Standing outside the house and with a 111 dispatcher able to listen, Peeni then punched the 38-year-old to the head, with her falling to the ground.

 He then grabbed her hair and continued punching her four more times.